JustDxrk/Blood-X/README.md

 troll kids with blood x, fuckers.
+SCRIPT IN CRINGE BRANCH